rocket-internet-berlin/mathemads-bonspy/README.md

 At present bonspy provides a converter from trained [sklearn](http://scikit-learn.org/stable/) logistic regression classifiers with categorical, one-hot encoded features to the intermediate NetworkX format (see second example below).

+In combination with our AppNexus API wrapper [`nexusadspy`](https://github.com/mathemads/nexusadspy) it is also straightforward to check your bidding tree for syntactical errors and upload it for real-time bidding (third example below).

 This package was developed and tested on Python 3.5.
 However, the examples below have been tested successfully in Python 2.7.